mainguyen-tiki/LightCompressor/README.md

 implementation "org.jetbrains.kotlinx:kotlinx-coroutines-android:${Version.coroutines}"
 ```

-Then just call [VideoCompressor.start()] and pass both source and destination file paths.
+Then just call [VideoCompressor.start()] and pass context, uris, and saveAt directory name.

-**NOTE**: The source video can be provided as a string path or a content uri.
-If both [srcPath] and
-[srcUri] are provided, [srcUri] will be ignored.
-Passing [srcUri] requires [context].

-**NOTE**: If you want an output video that is optimised to be streamed, ensure you pass [streamableFile] path that is different from the [destPath].
-Note
-that both are needed - for now -.

 The method has a callback for 5 functions;
 1) OnStart - called when compression started